Tommy Edman Player Props: Cardinals vs. Twins

-The St. Louis Cardinals, including Tommy Edman (.231 on-base percentage in past 10 games, 69 points below season-long percentage), take on starting pitcher Joe Ryan and the Minnesota Twins at Busch Stadium, Wednesday at 7:45 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.216 slugging percentage in past 10 games, including zero home run), battle starting pitcher Sonny Gray and the Minnesota Twins at Busch Stadium, Thursday at 7:45 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Twins.
+He had a one-hit performance in his most recent game (1-for-4) against the Twins.

 Tommy Edman Game Info & Props vs. the Twins